Skip to main content

 Webinar 1 – Deep Wells, Deep Rules: Class VI Permitting, Texas-Style

-Presented by Adam Haecker, P.G., Director of Geoscience at Milestone Carbon, takes a detailed look at how Class VI permitting is implemented under Railroad Commission of Texas (RRC) primacy.
-Gain insight into how the Texas framework differs from the federal USEPA approach and what operators should expect when pursuing CO₂ sequestration projects in Texas.
-Connect with us to get more information on this past session.
+Presented by Adam Haecker, P.G., Director of Geoscience at Milestone Carbon, took a detailed look at how Class VI permitting is implemented under Railroad Commission of Texas (RRC) primacy.
+Attendees gained insight into how the Texas framework differs from the federal USEPA approach and what operators should expect when pursuing CO₂ sequestration projects in Texas.
+Connect with us for more information about this past session.